computernewb/collabvm-1.2.ts/README.md

 # CollabVM1.ts
 This is a drop-in replacement for the dying CollabVM 1.2.11.
 Currently in beta

+## Compatibility

+The CollabVM server will run on any Operating System that can run Node.JS and Rust.
+This means modern linux distributions and Windows versions.

+We do not recommend or support running CollabVM Server on Windows due to very poor support for QEMU on that platform.

+## Dependencies

+The CollabVM server requires the following to be installed on your server:

+1. Node.js (obviously)
+2. QEMU (Unless you just want to use a VNC Connection as your VM)
+3. Rust and Cargo
+4. NASM assembler

+### Installing dependencies on Arch

+1. Install dependencies: `sudo pacman --noconfirm -S nodejs npm nasm rust`
+2. Enable corepack: `sudo corepack enable`

+### Installing dependencies on Debian

+TODO

 ## Running

 **TODO**: These instructions are not finished for the refactor branch.